What Is Elder and Special Needs Law?

 - Mental health law

-Attorneys who primarily work with seniors and people with special needs appreciate the complex financial and social decisions their clients face.
-Elder law and special needs planning attorneys bring to their practice a knowledge of their clients that allows them and their staff to ignore the myths relating to aging and the competence of seniors and people with disabilities.
+Attorneys who primarily work with seniors and people with disabilities appreciate the complex financial and social decisions their clients face.
+Elder and special needs law attorneys bring to their practice a knowledge of their clients that allows them and their staff to ignore the myths relating to aging and the competence of people as they age and people with disabilities.
 At the same time, they will take into account and empathize with some of the true physical and mental difficulties that often accompany the aging process.
 They are tied into a formal or informal system of social workers, geriatric care managers, psychologists, and other professionals who may be of assistance to you or your loved one.

-Finding an Elder Law or Special Needs Planning Attorney
+Finding an Elder or Special Needs Law Attorney

 There are many places to find an attorney in your city or state who specializes in working with the problems facing people as they age and people with special needs.
 Check with local agencies to obtain good quality local referrals.
 Some of the groups you may want to contact include:

 - Hospital or nursing home social services

 - National Citizen’s Coalition for Nursing Home Reform